Heatwaves have taken more lives and caused more adverse health outcomes than any other natural hazard in Australia.

 • pregnant and breastfeeding people

-• people with medical conditions such as asthma
+• people with medical conditions such as asthma or those on certain medications

 • pets, and

-• people who work in the outdoors.
+• people who work in the outdoors and atheletes.

 If you are in one of these vulnerable categories, or care for someone who is, it is important to follow a few simple steps to reduce your risk to stay cool and hydrated during heat waves.